The Necks Bleed

 Critic's Take

 From the opening, The Necks make Bleed feel like a miniature world unto itself, a Morton Feldman piece performed with Talk Talk’s color and improvised heft.
 The single sprawling piece unfolds as delicate piano, bowed bass and glitchy electronics fold in and out, making tracks like “The Bird of Prey” style references redundant but highlighting the record’s best ideas.
-By the last minutes the piano, bass and guitar take on a funereal melody that rewards patience, which is why listeners asking "best songs on Bleed" will find the album’s final melodic turn the clearest payoff.
 In short, Bleed is one of The Necks’ finest albums in years, mysterious and richly textured throughout.

 Key Points